Climate and Average Weather Year Round at Querétaro Intercontinental Airport Mexico

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.1 months, from March 15 to June 17, with an average daily incident shortwave energy per square meter above 6.9 kWh.
-The brightest day of the year is May 10, with an average of 7.5 kWh.
+The brightest month of the year at Querétaro Intercontinental Airport is May, with an average of 7.4 kWh.

 The darker period of the year lasts for 2.5 months, from November 13 to January 27, with an average daily incident shortwave energy per square meter below 5.3 kWh.
-The darkest day of the year is December 20, with an average of 4.7 kWh.
+The darkest month of the year at Querétaro Intercontinental Airport is December, with an average of 4.8 kWh.

 The topography within 2 miles of Querétaro Intercontinental Airport contains significant variations in elevation, with a maximum elevation change of 522 feet and an average elevation above sea level of 6,299 feet.
 Within 10 miles contains significant variations in elevation (1,939 feet).
 Within 50 miles contains very significant variations in elevation (7,858 feet).